geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 .. attention::

-   Compiling GEOS-Chem or HEMCO in debug mode will add a significant amount of computational overhead to your simulation.
+   Compiling in debug mode will add a significant amount of computational overhead to your simulation.
 Therefore, we recommend to activate these additional error checks only in short simulations and not in long production runs.

 .. _debug-guide-debugger: